 Yes.
-According to the Wyoming Criminal History Record Act, the state allows public access to criminal and arrest records.
+According to the Criminal History Record Act, the state allows public access to criminal and arrest records.
+Everyone can do a Wyoming public record request.
 The subject will need to provide a fingerprint card for matching.
 The state also charges a $15 per record request.
 Their government website shares information on how to correct any inaccurate information contained within criminal and arrest records.

 Wyoming arrest records will show a lot of criminal history information like arrests, convictions, charges, sentencing, disposition, bail, bond, fees, and other fines paid.
-Also included will be the date and place of arrest, the officer’s name and badge number, arresting agency, booking details and any vehicles involved.
-Additionally, general information like name, phone, address, gender, race, height, weight, other physical description, mug shots and fingerprints will be on there too.
+A Wyoming criminal history check will be the date and place of arrest, the officer’s name and badge number, arresting agency, booking details and any vehicles involved.
+Additionally, general information like name, phone, address, gender, race, height, weight, other physical description.
+Wyoming mugshots and fingerprinting will be on there too.

 The crime rate has decreased over the past decade in Wyoming, going from 901 crimes in 2006 to 782 by 20% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any Wyoming peace officers can arrest someone with a valid arrest warrant.
+Any WY peace officers can arrest someone with a valid arrest warrant.
 They can also arrest someone for violating a restraining or domestic orders or if they suspect them of child abuse.
-Wyoming police can also arrest someone when they witness a crime being committed or they are aware of an offense that has been committed, and they have probable cause to believe someone did it.
-An officer in Wyoming can also arrest someone when they think they may destroy evidence or injure themselves or others.
+WY police can also arrest someone when they witness a crime being committed or they are aware of an offense that has been committed, and they have probable cause to believe someone did it.
+An officer in WY an also arrest someone when they think they may destroy evidence or injure themselves or others.

-A peace officer in the state of Wyoming has the power to arrest someone.
-The state of Wyoming considers a peace officer to be sheriffs, deputy sheriffs, local police officers, campus police, highway patrol, and fish and game officers.
+A peace officer in WY has the power to arrest someone.
+The state considers a peace officer to be sheriffs, deputy sheriffs, local police officers, campus police, highway patrol, and fish and game officers.
 Federal officers may also arrest someone in the state.
-Any private person can arrest someone in Wyoming when executing a citizen’s arrest.
+Any private person can arrest someone in WY when executing a citizen’s arrest.
 They can do so when they are witness to a crime being committed, or when a felony has been committed, and they know who did it.

 Many criminal offenses will stay on a Wyoming arrest record for life.
 Instances where an arrest occurred but the charges were dropped, or there were never any charges made can be expunged 180 days after the disposition.
 With misdemeanors, the accused must wait 1-5 years before requesting expungement and comply with other regulations.
 Most felonies are not eligible for expungement however some minor infractions are.
 Violent offenses are not eligible.
 With those that are, the subject must wait at least ten years before applying.

-For 2017, Wyoming recorded 24,928 arrests in the state.
+For 2017, 24,928 arrests were recorded in the state.
 Of those, 17,677 were committed by men and 7,251 by women.
 For that year, 2,841 of those were for drug offenses, and 1,607 were violent offenses such as rape, murder, burglary, and larceny-theft.
 From the annual total 3,050 were committed by juveniles and the rest were adults.

 The popular arrests for 2017 in Wyoming was for All Other Offenses (except traffic) - 9,106, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Suspicion arrests - with only 11 crimes a year.